sparcules/Spark_Pixels/README.md

   ```

-## Adding Time Zone Sync feature to your existing sketch
+## Adding Time Zone Sync feature to the Firmware
 1. Create this global variable near the top of your sketch and set it equal to the already defined TIME_ZONE_OFFSET.

   ```